isomerpages/moe-asrjc/_asrjc-experience/Academic Curriculum/Academic Curriculum.md

 Students will be given opportunities to learn from the following three different disciplines: Languages; Humanities & the Arts; and Mathematics & Sciences.
 For instance, a Humanities/ Arts student will take at least one contrasting subject from the Mathematics and Sciences disciplines, and vice versa.

-More information can be found on the [Ministry of Education website](https://www.moe.gov.sg/microsites/cpdd/alevel2006/).
+More information can be found on the Ministry of Education website (insert valid link)

 #### Project Work